gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 - Preparing scripts in advance for the host
 - Ensuring that presenters perform with accessibility awareness
-- If need be, conducting a dry run
+- If necessary, conducting a dry run

 Third, you will run your event.
 Please ensure: